kizniche/Mycodo/mycodo-manual.rst

 https://github.com/kizniche/Mycodo/tree/master/mycodo/inputs/examples/minimal_humidity_temperature.py

-The following link provides the full list of available INPUT\_INFORMATION options along with descriptions:
+There's also an input module that includes all available INPUT\_INFORMATION options along with descriptions:

 https://github.com/kizniche/Mycodo/tree/master/mycodo/inputs/examples/example_all_options_temperature.py

-Additionally, I have another github repository devoted to Custom Inputs and Controllers that are not included in the built-in set.
-These can be found at
+Additionally, I have another github repository devoted to Custom Inputs and Controllers that are not included in the built-in set, at `kizniche/Mycodo-custom <https://github.com/kizniche/Mycodo-custom>`__.
-`kizniche/Mycodo-custom <https://github.com/kizniche/Mycodo-custom>`__.

 The Things Network